Friday, August 30, 2013

 I think Oscar did a great job; they selected 5 outstanding features and bestowed the top honor to the best film of 1980.
 Oscar got it right, damn it! (well, IMHO)

-This year gets under my skin, primarily due to an alternate Oscar blog and in particular, Danny Peary's book, which lavished praise on Ordinary People and then manufactured all manner of lame excuse for why it wouldn’t be selected, mostly due to popular opinion.
+This year gets under my skin, primarily due to a movie blog and in particular, Danny Peary's book, which lavished praise on Ordinary People and then manufactured all manner of excuse for why it wouldn’t be selected, mostly due to popular opinion.
 Ordinary People is no longer the trendy choice, so the writers buckled under critical pressure and took Raging Bull instead.
-Which begs the question, what happens if the next generation of film viewers adopts Airplane, Atlantic City, or Coal Miner's Daughter as the years best?
+Which begs the question, what happens if the next generation of film viewers adopts Airplane, Atlantic City, or Coal Miner's Daughter as the year's best?
 Do you switch allegiances?
 Change your blogs and rewrite your books?
-Personally, I'm not into mob rule.
-If you genuinely prefer Ordinary People, and you spend time articulating its strengths over any other film, then at least have the grape nuts to stick to your guns.
+Personally, I'm of a mind that if you genuinely prefer Ordinary People, and you spend time articulating its strengths over any other film, then you should stick to your guns.

 Yes, Ordinary People was particular to 1980.
 Film-goers and critics embraced it warmly (along with Melvin and Howard, which bested Raging in the NY Film Critics Circle and National Society of Film Critics awards).
 And yes, since then it has been bowled over by the juggernaut Raging Bull - which has replaced it as the consensus favorite.
 But I'm not writing this piece to appease the masses (or even the huddled few here).
 And neither should anyone else who undertakes this endeavor.